collective/collective.contentgroups/README.rst

 Adding users
 ~~~~~~~~~~~~

-Adding users must be done on the edit form of the content group.
+Adding users to a group *must* be done on the edit form of the content group.
-It cannot be done in the Users and Groups control panel.
+It *cannot* be done in the Users and Groups control panel.
 In the Users text field, type the ids of users that you want in this group, one per line.
+It is also fine to add a group id in here.

-Note: you need the id here, not the login name.
+Note: you need the *id* of the user, not the login name.
 Usually they are the same, but they may differ, for example when you use email as login.

 To remove a user from the group, simply remove its id from the Users field.

-In the Users and Groups control panel you will be able to see which users belong to a content group and to which content groups a user belongs.
+In the Users and Groups control panel you will be able to see which users are in a content group and to which content groups a user belongs.
 But you won't be able to change it.